LeonardoE95/enigma-machine/README.md

 Implementation of Enigma machine used by German troops to encrypt communications during WWII.
 The machine is implemented using the C programming language as a header-only library.

+**NOTE**: The current implementation is able to work only with capital letters taken from the english alphabet.
+That is, we work with the alphabet `ABCDEFGHIJKLMNOPQRSTUVWXYZ`.

 ## Quick Start

 To use the machine compile the examples and in particular the `examples/cli.c` file